Ireland '23 - Day 4 & 5 - Dublin to Killarney

 western hemlock Lakes of Killarney in a hard rain

-Mangerton mountain again trees on Muckross Lake
+Mangerton mountain again Monterrey Cypress on Muckross Lake

-note - the old Kenmare road may be in poor condition, but it is a great (& isolated) mtn. bike ride, and the 36 mile ride from Kenmare to Killarney gains 1,800 ft.
+note - the old Kenmare road may be in poor condition, but it is a great & isolated mtn. bike ride, and the 36 mile ride from Kenmare to Killarney gains 1,800 ft.

 History - A wealthy American family from Philadelphia - Henry Arthur Herbert and his wife, watercolorist Mary Balfour Herbert - built the house in a Tudor style and moved into the place in 1843 (there's more below, see Postscript).